echbremmer/py-oas/README.md

 $ pip install --upgrade virtualenv
 $ virtualenv venv
 $ source venv/bin/activate
-(venv) $ pip install pyyaml
 (venv) $ pip install --editable .

 # CLI examples

-$ py-oas-edit --help
+$ oas-edit --help

 Shows available commands and their options.
-Currently only 'delete' is supported for parameters in the oas/swagger file (parameters: header, query, path and cookie)
+Currently commands 'add' and 'delete' are supported for parameters in the oas/swagger file.

-$ py-oas-edit delete -H nameofheader input.yaml output.yaml
+$ oas-edit delete -H nameofheader input.yaml output.yaml

 Takes input.yaml, deletes all headers with name 'nameofheader' and writes the new contents to output.yaml.
 The input file is not affected.
+Supported parameters: header, query and cookie

-$ py-oas-edit delete -P nameofpath input.yaml output.yaml
+$ oas-edit add -P /some/path -O post parameter.yaml input.yaml output.yaml

-Takes input.yaml, deletes all paths with name 'nameofpath' and writes the new contents to output.yaml.
-The input file is not affected.
+Takes input.yaml and adds the content of parameter.yaml in paths:/some/path:get.
+Note that there is no validation on the content of parameter.yaml so make sure it is correct.
+Ico errors in the parameter.yaml the output.yaml will not be a valid swagger/oas.